BillyMganda/Cards/README.md

 # Cards API

-The Cards RESTful web service is a C#/.NET application designed for managing tasks in the form of cards.
-Users are uniquely identified by their email address and have roles of either Member or Admin, requiring authentication via password to access cards.

-Members can create cards with mandatory names and optional descriptions and colors.
-Upon creation, cards default to the "To Do" status.
-The service supports searching through cards with filters for name, color, status, and creation date, and allows for pagination and sorting options.
-Users can request single cards, update card details including name, description, color, and status, and delete cards they have access to.

-Authentication is implemented using JSON Web Tokens (JWT), allowing users to include the token in the Authorization header for subsequent API calls.
-The service provides a robust and flexible solution for task management, catering to both individual users and administrators with varying access levels.
+The Cards RESTful web service is a powerful tool built on C#/.NET, designed for efficient task management through intuitive card creation and manipulation.
+With support for user roles, authentication via JSON Web Tokens, and comprehensive filtering options, it offers a seamless experience for both members and administrators.

 ## Table of Contents